vmware-archive/retail-demo-xd/README.md

-xd-demo with Pivotal HD Retail data
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br>xd-demo with Pivotal HD Retail data
 ===================================

 <strong>Contributors</strong><br/>